nestjs/docs.nestjs.com/content/pipes.md

 Let's go through this code.
 First, note that the `transform()` method is marked as `async`.
 This is possible because Nest supports both synchronous and **asynchronous** pipes.
 We make this method `async` because some of the class-validator validations [can be async](https://github.com/typestack/class-validator#custom-validation-classes) (utilize Promises).

-Next note that we are using destructuring to extract the metatype field (extracting just this member from an `ArgumentMetadata`) into our `metatype` parameter.
+Next note that we are using destructuring to extract the metatype field (extracting just this member from an `ArgumentMetadata`) into our `metadata` parameter.
 This is just shorthand for getting the full `ArgumentMetadata` and then having an additional statement to assign the metatype variable.

 Next, note the helper function `toValidate()`.
 It's responsible for bypassing the validation step when the current argument being processed is a native JavaScript type (these can't have validation decorators attached, so there's no reason to run them through the validation step).